 Do your kids love bugs?
 Are they fascinated by all things that creep and crawl?
 Then learning about bugs and insects is the perfect way to capture and hold the interest of your kids at home or in the classroom.

-These are some of my favorite books for an insect theme that will both inform and entertain young children.
+These are some of my favorite bug books for preschoolers for an insect theme that will both inform and entertain young children.

 The Very Hungry Caterpillar by Eric Carle – What book list about insects would be complete without The Very Hungry Caterpillar by Eric Carle?
 “In the light of the moon a little egg lay on a leaf.”
 So begins Carle’s tale of the metamorphosis of the butterfly that has captivated generations of children worldwide.